Damien Hooper: 2012 London Summer Olympics

 At the 2012 London Summer Olympics, he beat Marcus Browne then he lost on points to 81 kg gold medallist Egor Mekhontsev of Russia in the last of his 180 amateur fights.

-Professional boxing
+Professional boxing career

+Early stages

-Before he made his debut in 2013, Hooper signed with Ricky Hatton's Hatton Promotions by 2014 he had 9-0 8KO.
-Then momentum in Hooper's promising professional career stalled, with the Olympian's loss to Rob Powdrill in November 2014 then in 2015 he lost his professional deal with Ricky Hatton's promotional company.
-He is now with No Limit Boxing.
-He is currently ranked number 1 Australian light heavyweight and 9th on the WBO Light-Heavyweight rankings.
+Before he made his debut in 2013, Hooper signed with Ricky Hatton's Hatton Promotions.
+By 2014 he had 9-0 record.
+Then momentum in Hooper's promising professional career stalled, with a first round knockout loss to Rob Powdrill on 8 November 2014.

-Hooper vs. Umar Salamov
+Hooper vs. Salamov

-In 2017, Hooper (12-1, 8KO) took on unbeaten Russian Umar Salamov (19-0, 14KO) on the undercard to the Pacquiao v Horn match and received a unanimous decision 96–94 on the judges's score cards to win the WBO International light heavyweight title and vacant IBF International light heavyweight title improving his record to 13-1 8KO.
+In 2017, Hooper (12-1, 8KO) took on unbeaten Russian Umar Salamov (19-0, 14KO) on the undercard to the Pacquiao v Horn match and received a unanimous decision 96–94 on the judges' scorecards to win the WBO International light-heavyweight title and vacant IBF International light heavyweight title improving his record to 13-1.

+Hooper vs. Quinlan

+On 7 April 2018 at the Convention & Exhibition Centre in Brisbane, Australia, Quinlan stepped up to a weight division for a bout with long-time rival Renold Quinlan.
+He won by technical knockout in the ninth round.